 - Business continuity is another reason.
 There will be no more concern about staff leaving their expertise.

 Finally, the vast experience of the outsourcing managers impresses.
-Such experts have seen the entire art of management outstaffed teams from the inside, working with many different companies.
+Such experts have seen the entire art of management outstaffed teams from the inside, working with many companies.
 Outsourcing managers can share skills and expertise with their hiring company and external specialists.

 How Much Can You Spend on Outsourced Managers?